Mob Psycho 100: Plot

 Shigeo Kageyama is an average middle school-aged boy, nicknamed Mob.
 Although he looks like an inconspicuous person, he is in fact a powerful esper with immense psychic power.
-To keep from losing control of this power, he constantly lives a life under an emotional shackle.
-In order to help learn how to control his abilities, Mob works as an assistant to con-man Arataka Reigen, a self-proclaimed spirit medium.
+To keep from losing control of this power, he consistently represses his emotions, and as a result has trouble expressing himself.
+In order to help learn how to control his abilities, Mob works as an assistant to well-meaning con-man Arataka Reigen, a self-proclaimed spirit medium.
 Mob wants to live a normal life just like those around him, but a barrage of trouble keeps coming after him.
-With his suppressed emotions growing inside Mob little by little, his power threatens to break through its limits as he eventually encounters other espers like the Claws.
+With his suppressed emotions growing inside Mob little by little, his power threatens to break through its limits as he deals with supernatural threats, such as ghosts and other espers.